Bladder Accumulators – High Pressure

-A bladder accumulator consists of a fluid section and a gas section with the bladder acting as the gas-proof screen.
-The fluid around the bladder is connected to the hydraulic circuit so that the bladder accumulator draws in the fluid when the pressure increases and the gas are compressed.
+Indeed, a bladder accumulator consists of a fluid section and a gas section with the bladder acting as the gas-proof screen.
+The connection of the fluid around the bladder to the hydraulic circuit results on the bladder accumulator drawing in the fluid when the pressure increases and compression of the gas happens.
 When the pressure drops, the compressed gas expands and forces the stored fluid into the circuit.

-HYDAC bladder accumulators can be used in a wide variety of applications and are also available in different pressure ranges, see catalogue sections:
+HYDAC bladder accumulators can be used in a wide variety of applications and are also available in different pressure ranges, see catalog sections:

 - Bladder Accumulators Standard No. 3.201

 - Accumulators No. 3.000

 - V = 0.5 … 200 l